GUBU

 The barristers defy public anger, close ranks and protect their own.
 A five minute 'trial' puts the unpleasantness to bed.
 It is agreed (primarily between the DPP Eamonn Barnes BL and MacArthur's counsel Paddy MacEntee SC) to have MacArthur plead guilty to Gargan's murder and leave Dunne's murder unprosecuted.

 The presiding judge James MacMahon (I don't have confirmation of his being a senior counsel) refuses to allow the prosecution to read a statement of evidence into the record.
-Instead he allows MacEntee to enter into the record a psychological report claiming that MacArthur was not a danger to society - with the apparent intention that this will later be used to secure for MacArthur an early release.
-But the public, and a media which was at that time far from separate from the public, holds the upper hand and makes sure that MacArthur is kept in some form of captivity for 30 years.
+Instead he allows MacEntee to enter into the record a psychological report claiming that MacArthur is not a danger to society - with the apparent intention that this will later be used to secure for MacArthur an early release.
+But the public, and a media which is at this time far from separate from the public, holds the upper hand and makes sure that MacArthur is kept in some form of captivity for 30 years.

 Malcolm MacArthur, ten years a free man, can be seen once again attending art exhibitions, book launches and such around the city centre.
-In the suburbs, Keith Conlon lies in a disused golf bunker with a bullet in his head, soon to die.
+In the suburbs, Keith Greene lies in a disused golf bunker with a bullet in his head, soon to die.
 The murder and manslaughter trial of the senior counsel who has shot him will be a masterclass in leprechaun law.

 We have made a lot of progress since 1822, and a little progress since 1922.
 But some things have gone backwards.